FRRouting/frr/doc/user/snmp.rst

 AgentX configuration
 ====================

-To enable AgentX protocol support, Frr must have been build with the `--enable-snmp` or `--enable-snmp=agentx` option.
-Both the master SNMP agent (snmpd) and each of the Frr daemons must be configured.
+To enable AgentX protocol support, FRR must have been build with the `--enable-snmp` or `--enable-snmp=agentx` option.
+Both the master SNMP agent (snmpd) and each of the FRR daemons must be configured.
 In `/etc/snmp/snmpd.conf`, `master agentx` directive should be added.
-In each of the Frr daemons, `agentx` command will enable AgentX support.
+In each of the FRR daemons, `agentx` command will enable AgentX support.

 ::